Somen Salad [Japanese Noodle Salad] – Light & Refreshing

 Stir noodles: Somen noodles sometimes stick together when cooking, so use some tongs or chopsticks to give it a stir while it’s bubbling away to prevent this from happening.

 Cold water for noodles: Be sure to run the somen noodles under cold water when cooked to stop the cooking process; otherwise, they will continue to cook and become too soft.
-The water will also help remove any excess starch, giving the noodles some extra bounce.

 Frequently Asked Questions